 This is the first post on a RTW planning series…

-Whether it is because of the inspirational stories on many RTW blogs, the plethora of available planning resources on the web, or the fact that many jobs today can be properly executed location independent; more and more people are taking a step forward in exploring this life changing experience.
+Whether it is because of the inspirational stories on many RTW blogs, the plethora of available planning resources on the web, or the fact that many jobs today can be properly executed location independent; more and more people are taking a step forward in exploring this life-changing experience.

 There are two things I think are very important to note: Anyone can do it, and a good source of inspiration or a purpose will keep you going and make the experience more satisfying.

-Yes, ANYONE can do a RTW trip
+Yes, ANYONE can do a Round The World trip

 Whether you’re a teacher, student, consultant, service professional, or any other, the option of doing a RTW is there, and it’s open.
 You just have to decide to take it, plan it, and follow your dreams on what you really want.